Skip to content

 The FastAPI-powered backend provides a comprehensive document-based question answering system using Retrieval-Augmented Generation (RAG).
 The API supports semantic search, document indexing, and chat completions across multiple data partitions with full OpenAI compatibility.

-All endpoints require authentication when enabled (by adding a authorization token AUTH_TOKEN in your .env).
-Include your AUTH_TOKEN in the HTTP request header:
+Protected endpoints require authentication by default.
+Set AUTH_TOKEN in your .env and include it in the HTTP request header:

 Authorization: Bearer YOUR_AUTH_TOKEN